Speedygeek/ZendeskApi_v2/.github/CONTRIBUTING.md

 ## Got a Question or Problem?

-If you have questions about how to use zendesk client ask on [Stack Overflow][stackoverflow]. there are questions on Stack Overflow with the [zendeskapiv2][stackoverflow] tag.
+If you have questions about how to use zendesk client ask in [GitHub Discussions][discussions].

 GitHub issues are only for [reporting bugs](#found-an-issue) and [feature requests](#want-a-feature), not questions or help.